rivasbolinga/rivasbolinga/README.md

 - 🔭 I’m a full-time student at Microverse Bootcamp School.
 - 🌱 I am looking to collaborate on Front-End projects ( Full-Stack coming soon...)
-- 🌍 I am half Peruvian, born and rise in Spain, living at the moment in France but traveling around the world for the last 6 years.
+- 🌍 I am half Peruvian, born and raised in Spain, living at the moment in France but traveling around the world for the last 6 years.
 - 📁 You can see a bit of my hard work in my portfolio : https://github.com/rivasbolinga/Portfolio
 - 📫 Yo can contact me at andrearivas4cinfor@gmail.com
 - 👩🏽‍💻 Currently working (and in love) with vanilla JavaScript.